WKDSMRT/realsense-gstreamer/README.md

 ### Source
 - Create bin element
-- Add metadata
-    - What metadata is needed?
 - Investigate buffer optimizations in rsmux.hpp
     - use allocator or use from pool if that's more efficient or safer
     - use orc_memcpy